Friday, December 26, 2008

 3/4 cup organic powdered sugar

-1 tablespoon strong liquid coffee or espresso (or 1 tablespoon hot water with 1 teaspoon instant coffee granules)
+1 tablespoon strong liquid coffee (preferably espresso) OR 1 tablespoon hot water with 1 teaspoon dark roast, good-quality instant coffee granules)

 Preheat oven to 350°F.